State Law Guide · Updated January 2026

-Under Colorado HB23-1181 + UDAP, Colorado gives you the right to cancel and receive refunds on F&I products.
+Under Colorado GAP Agreement Act (HB23-1181), Colorado consumers who pay off auto loans early are entitled to pro-rata GAP and warranty refunds.
 Dealers who fail to comply face UDAP penalties plus actual damages.

 Quick Answer

-In Colorado, you can cancel dealer add-on products at any time.
-Refunds must be issued within 60 days.
+In Colorado, you're entitled to a pro-rata refund of unused GAP insurance and warranty products when your loan is paid off early.
+Refunds must be issued within 30 days.
 You can sue in Small Claims Court for up to $7,500.

 Key Colorado Provisions